 Lighting a fire isn’t always as easy as you’d hope.
 Whether you’re starting a fire in your fireplace or enjoying nature around the campfire, sometimes we could all use a little help.
-That’s where these diy fire starters come in.
-They’ll help you get a fire blazing in no time!

 While many of these ideas can be used both indoors and outdoors, read the directions carefully just in case one is too dangerous for an indoor fire.
 We want you to stay safe and warm.

-DIY Fire Starters to Light Your Fire
+How to Make Fire Starters to Light Your Fire

 Who knew you could make a fire starter from an egg carton and dryer lint?
 Just add a little beeswax to slow the burn time, and you have a portable fire starter you can take anywhere.